I GROSSER PREIS DER SCHWEIZ

 The Comminges Grand Prix was run in France the same day so Scuderia Ferrari split their effort and started in both races.
 They entered Alfa Romeo Type B/P3 models for Louis Chiron, Pietro Ghersi and Achille Varzi.

 Bugatti arrived from Molsheim with team manager Meo Costantini and one of their new T59 cars with a 3300 cc engine after Dreyfus had no success with it at the preceding Nice GP.
-Maserati entered a 4C 2500 Maserati
+Gruppo Genovese San Giorgio entered

-to be driven by Clemente Biondetti.
+an 8C-3000 Maserati, based on a 26M chassis, for Clemente Biondetti with photographic evidence provided by Adam Ferrington.
 Tazio Nuvolari was the most famous of the independent drivers with his Maserati 8CM.
 Other independents included Earl Howe, Hans Rüesch and Hugh Hamilton who all drove 8CM Maseratis.

 Gruppo San Giorgio entered an Alfa Romeo Monza for Renato Balestrero and a similar Monza was due to start with Luigi Soffietti.
 In addition, there was the 8C-2300 Alfa Romeo of Clifton Penn-Hughes and the 2300 Bugatti